duckdb/duckdb-web/docs/extensions/iceberg.md

 ### Selecting Metadata versions

 By default, the `iceberg` extension will look for a `version-hint.text` file to identify the proper metadata version to use.
-This can be overridedden by explicitly supplying a version number via the `version` parameter to iceberg table functions.
+This can be overridden by explicitly supplying a version number via the `version` parameter to iceberg table functions.
 By default, this will look for both `v{version}.metadata.json` and `{version}.metadata.json files, or `v{verison}.gz.metadata.json` and `{version}.gz.metadata.json` when `metadata_compression_codec='gzip'`.
 Other compression codecs are not supported.

-Additionally, if any `.text` or .txt` file is provided as a version, it is opened and treated as a version-hint file.
+Additionally, if any `.text` or `.txt` file is provided as a version, it is opened and treated as a version-hint file.
 The `iceberg` extension will open this file and use the **entire contents** of the file as a provided version number.

 > The entire contents of the `version-hint.txt` file will be treated as a literal version name, with no encoding, escaping or trimming.
 This includes any whitespace, or unsafe characters  which will be explicitly passed formatted into filenames in the logic described below.